Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What to Watch Out For

-Sigma Planning Corporation has 10 disclusures reported on the ADV form that was filed with the SEC.
-Nine of these correspond to the firm's advisory affiliates.
-One of them from 2019 corresponds directly to the firm, in which it was fined $400,000 for failing to disclose conflicts of interest related to higher fees.
+SPC has five disclosures reported on the ADV form that was filed with the SEC.
+One of them from 2019 is attributed directly to the firm, in which it was fined $400,000 for allegedly failing to disclose conflicts of interest related to higher fees.

 Another thing to note: Advisors at SPC may also be brokers or insurance agents.
 In these non-advisor roles, they receive transaction-based fees, which can be a potential conflict of interest.
 That said, as an SEC-registered investment advisor, the firm is legally obligated to uphold its fiduciary duty and work in clients’ best interests at all times.

-To open an account with Sigma Financial, you can visit the firm’s website and fill out a contact form.
-You can also call, if you prefer working over the phone.
+To open an account with SPC, you can visit the firm’s website and fill out a contact form.
+You can also call if you prefer working over the phone.

 All information is accurate as of the writing of this article.